scottharwell/ajaxplorer-popup-selector/README.md

 INSTRUCTIONS
 ============

-This is an attempt to create a plugin for Ajaxplorer that will allow you to create a form button to find a file on your server.
-The purpose of this plugin is to create something similar to CKFinder's "popup" functionality with Ajaxplorer.
+This is an attempt to create a plugin for AjaxPlorer that will allow you to create a form button to find a file on your server.
+The purpose of this plugin is to create something similar to CKFinder's "popup" functionality with AjaxPlorer.

 How to Use
 ----------

 Instructions assume use of jQuery on the host site.

-1. Place the hook.popupchooser folder in your ajaxsplorer plugin directory.
+1. Place the hook.popupchooser folder in your AjaXplorer plugin directory.
 2. In your javascript (either inline or the file you are using to define your functions) create a callback function.
 	- The function should be named 'ajaxplorerPopupCallback'
 	- The body of the function should do what you want with the image path (such as set an input value)